-The National Greenhouse Accounts (NGA) Factors provides methods that help companies and individuals estimate greenhouse gas emissions.
+The National Greenhouse Accounts (NGA) Factors provides emission factors and methods that help companies and individuals estimate greenhouse gas emissions.
 Our department publishes revised factors every year.

 About the NGA Factors

 The NGA Factors should not be used to meet reporting requirements under the National Greenhouse and Energy Reporting (NGER) Act 2007.
 While the methods draw on the National Greenhouse and Energy Reporting (Measurement) Determination 2008, companies can apply them to a broader range of emissions estimates.

 - using data available on Australia's National Greenhouse Accounts (ANGA)

 This ensures consistency between inventories at the company or facility level, and the national level.